karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 ## Pros & cons of this scenario
 ### Pros
 - In this scenario, it is less likely for the application to suffer from port exhaustion issues.
 In scenario 1, for each request, the TCP connection would remain in the ``ESTABLISHED`` state for a few minutes until the operating system forced it to close.
-In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in the ``ESTABLISHED`` state doing nothing.
+In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in a ``ESTABLISHED`` state doing nothing.

 ### Cons
 - A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.